realkibou/Guardians-of-Buana/_Storyline/10_Storyline_and_Quests.md

 That is because: Where is there is light there is darkness.
 Buana is not without its dangers.
 Deadly predators, and the seas are home to fearsome sea monsters.
 Even the cities of Buana can be dangerous places, as political intrigue and criminal activity are common.

 ---
 Right now you all are on a sailing boat heading to auspicious world.
-You smell tThe salt-laden air mixed with the smell of fresh tar on the ship's deck, creating a heady aroma that seemed to invigorate the senses.
+You smell the salt-laden air mixed with the smell of fresh tar on the ship's deck, creating a heady aroma that seemed to invigorate the senses.
 You hear the sailors shout orders to one another ("Belay that line!
 Trim the sail!"), the creaking of the wooden planks beneath their feet echoing across the water.

 As the ship gained momentum, the sounds of the waves slapping against the sides of the vessel grew louder.
 The rhythmic motion of the boat created a hypnotic sway, and the gentle rocking caused the sailors to adjust their footing to maintain their balance.